Quality Initiative and Integration

 Quality Initiative Project

-The Quality Initiative project ran from 2004 to 2009 and aimed to positively influence the quality of first instance decision-making and related asylum procedures in the UK and more specifically, in the UK Border Agency (UKBA) - the agency responsible for this area of work.
+The Quality Initiative project ran from 2004 to 2009 and aimed to positively influence the quality of first instance decision-making and related asylum procedures in the UK and more specifically, in the Home Office - the Government department responsible for this area of work.
 UNHCR's contribution has always intended to be complementary to other mechanisms that ensure due process and fairness in asylum procedures.

 Over the course of the project, six reports setting out UNHCR's findings under the remit of the project and detailing specific recommendations were supplied to the Minister for Borders and Immigration on a confidential basis.